Appropriate on-going and one time funds to provide the finances and infrastructure needed to continue Missouri State University’s growth

 The law limits Missouri State University’s ability to develop graduate and professional degree programs, effectively requiring all such programs to be established only through cooperative arrangements under which the University of Missouri is the degree granting institution.

-Missouri State University requests that the General Assembly preserve local control of university operations by the Board of Governors.
+Missouri State University requests that the General Assembly pass this legislative package.